 What is your definition of success?
 Imagine that the book has been on the shelves for six months or so.
 What, specifically, will have changed in your business, your speaking schedule, your consulting activity, your income, your access to new clients?
 How will you know that the considerable investment you made in publishing your book is paying off?

 I then help the author craft the book to meet those objectives.
 First we consider the audience.
 I ask the author to describe in considerable detail the ideal buyer of the book and what the author wants that ideal reader to do after reading the book.
 Then we conceptualize the structure of the book.
 That includes brainstorming the title and subtitle, determining the voice (I usually recommend first person), length, number of chapters, degree of formality (do we really need footnotes?), and other details.
 I frequently act as intermediary between the principal and the publisher.
 In many cases, I introduce the principal to the publisher.

 My Role as Ghostwriter

 Virtually one hundred percent of books and memoirs written by CEOs, athletes, and celebrities are ghostwritten.
 In years past, many principals pretended that they wrote their books all by themselves.
-More recently, the trend has been to acknowledge the reality that, of course, the principals had editorial help.
+More recently, the trend has been to acknowledge the reality that, of course, the busy principals had editorial help.
 Bylines that included such formulas as “with [name of ghostwriter] and “as told to” became popular.
 I believe transparency is a healthy outcome that takes nothing away from the accomplishment of the principal.
-That said, while I welcome public acknowledgement of my contributions, I am delighted to remain in the background.
+That said, while I welcome public acknowledgement of my contributions, I am perfectly comfortable to remain in the background.